Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

 </table>

-The Oracle of Darkness then respawns (everyone should swap over to target her) and the two bosses begin their first mechanic.
+The Oracle of Darkness then respawns (everyone should swap over to target her) and the two bosses begin their first mechanic (make sure the ST has aggro on the Oracle of Darkness).

 ## Darklit Dragonsong - Vertical spreads

 <table>
   <tr>
     <td width="50%">
-      <p><b>1.</b> Line up on the East and West sides, with the tanks/melee
+      <p><b>4.</b> Line up on the East and West sides, with the tanks/melee
       towards the south.</p>
       <p>Two sets of debuffs come out:</p>
       <ol>